SWE-Tech-Team-2025/Software-Voxci/README.md

 The Windows and MacOS installation can be found at the Arduino website here: https://www.arduino.cc/en/software/

 On Linux, this can be installed at the same website with an AppImage or you can find the package in your distro package manager and install it that way.
+It may also already be included in the kernel, and to check, just see if the board shows up in the Arduino IDE when you plug it in.

 The CP210x USB drivers need to be installed in order for the IDE to find the ESP32 once plugged in.
 The install for Windows and MacOS can be found and installed here: